YeshuaOfNazareth/hiprfish/README.md

 1. Simulation results file
    - A csv file containing all the parameters for all the designs, as well as some summary statistics for each design
 2. Probe folder
    - A folder containing selected probe summary files for each taxa, a concatenated file containing all selected probes, a file containing information for all the blocking probes, as well as text files that can be sent as is to array synthesis vendors for complex oligo pool synthesis.
+View your results inside hiprfish>data>simulation>dsgn0000 folder and find useful statistics in simulation_table folder.

+### Before you start
+•	Go to hiprfish>data and delete simulation folder
+•	Go to hiprfish>data>mock_  community and delete species and utilities folders
+•	Go to hiprfish>data>mock_  community>input and delete all files except mock_community.fasta
+•	Input desired sequences inside mock_community.fasta file
+•	Set desired variables inside simulation_table_example.csv

 ### Running the pipeline
-Run `snakemake --configfile hiprfish_config.json -j n`, where `n` is the number of cores to be used.
-If the pipeline excuted without errors, you should see a file called `simulation_table_test_results.csv` in the same directory where you put the `simulation_table_test.csv` file.
-It can be useful to run a design at a high taxonomic rank (phylum, for example) to make sure that the pipeline runs correctly with the input files.
+1. Go to hiprbish-probe-design-consesus folder (/home/YOUR USERNAME/Desktop/hiprfish/hiprfish_code/probe-design/hiprfish-probe-design-consensus/) and right click on the background.
+Select open in terminal.
+2. Type conda activate hiprfish
+3. Type snakemake --configfile hiprfish_config.json -j n (where n is the number of cores you are willing to utilize, I personally use 8)